 This measure reports on the use of drugs and other substances, including inhalants.
 Drug and other substance use is a contributing factor to illness and disease, accident and injury, violence and crime, family and social disruption and workplace problems (SCRGSP 2014).
 Substance use is often associated with mental health problems (Catto & Thomson 2008) and has been found to be a factor in suicides (Robinson et al. 2011).
 For communities, there is increased potential for social disruption, such as domestic violence, crime and assaults (Franks 2006).
-Alcohol and substance use has been found to be a factor in assault (Mitchell, 2011; Mouzos & Makkai 2004).
+Alcohol and substance use has been found to be a factor in assault (Mitchell 2011; Mouzos & Makkai 2004).
 Risky sexual behaviour is also associated with alcohol and illicit drug use, leading to increased sexually transmitted infections among younger people (Wand et al. 2016).
 Drugs and other substance use play a significant role in Indigenous people's involvement in the criminal justice system (AHMAC 2017).

-Non-Indigenous comparisons for substance use are not available for 2014-15 as the data were not collected as part of the ABS General Social Survey 2014.
+Non-Indigenous comparisons for substance use are not available for 2014-15 because the data were not collected as part of the ABS General Social Survey 2014.

-Overall: In 2014-15 in the Northern Territory, an estimated 22% of Indigenous Australians aged 15 and over reported using substances in the last 12 months.
-Substance use was more prevalent for Indigenous males than females (29% compared with 16%).
+Overall: In 2014-15 in Victoria, an estimated 40% of Indigenous Australians aged 15 and over reported using substances in the last 12 months.
+Substance use was more prevalent for Indigenous males than for females (51% compared with 31%).

-Nationally in 2014-15, an estimated 31% of Indigenous Australians aged 15 and over reported using substances in the last 12 months.
-The proportion was higher for Indigenous males than females (34% compared with 27%) (Table 2.17.3, Figure 2.17.1).
+Nationally, an estimated 31% of Indigenous Australians aged 15 and over reported using substances in the last 12 months.
+The proportion was higher for Indigenous males than for females (34% compared with 27%) (Table 2.17.3, Figure 2.17.1).